While you probably won’t be asked to share your personal mission statement, it may help you get clear on some decisions.

 What is a personal mission statement?

-A personal mission statement is a short statement (usually 1–2 sentences) that describes who you are, what your life’s overarching goal is, and how you’re going to achieve it.
-Here’s an example of an inspiring personal mission statement:
+Also known as a personal vision statement or personal purpose statement, a personal mission statement is a short paragraph (usually 1–2 sentences) that describes who you are, what your life’s overarching goals are, and how you’re going to achieve them.

 - what career(s) do I want to pursue?